 Be Quiet!
 Pure Rock 2

 Be Quiet CPU coolers are fantastic when it comes to high airflow and low noise.
 The company offers various types of Air CPU coolers in budget and high-end categories.
 To start off, we have the Pure Rock 2 which comes for less than $50 but is a deal-breaker for PC builders.
-It comes with an all-black single tower aluminium heatsink that has 4 copper heat pipes embedded to rapidly dissipate heat.
+It comes with an all-black single tower aluminum heatsink that has 4 copper heat pipes embedded to rapidly dissipate heat.

-Those heat pipes go inside the metal base which makes perfect contact with the CPU and absorbs a lot of heat before transferring to the aluminium heatsink fins.
+Those heat pipes go inside the metal base which makes perfect contact with the CPU and absorbs a lot of heat before transferring to the aluminum heatsink fins.
 The 120mm Pure Wings 2 fan, on the other hand, cools down the heatsink at a max RPM of 1500 that doesn’t even reach 30dBA.
 This makes it very silent and perfect for those who want to overclock Ryzen 5500 without going to extremes.

 Noctua NH-U12S Redux